mnemonic-bit/StreamLib/README.md

-The constructor needs a base stream as well as the speed-limit the ThrottledStream must enforce, in the example above we've chosen 4096 bytes per second, i.e. 4 kb.
+The constructor needs a base stream as well as the speed-limit the ThrottledStream must enforce, in the example above we've chosen 4096 bytes per second, i.e. 4 kb/s.

 By default the ThrottledStream only throttles the speed of reading from the base-stream.
 We can change that, by setting one of the optional